You won’t be able to eat all of the fish you’ve caught at once, so you’ll have to store it.

 If you’re feeling brave, try the dish from George and Berthe Herter’s Bull Cook and Authentic Historical Recipes and Practices.

-George recommends keeping the washed fish in a solution of salt and white vinegar for approximately a week before making the pickling liquid,
+George recommends keeping the washed fish in a solution of salt and white vinegar for approximately a week before making the pickling liquid, which he provides with a couple of alternatives to suit your taste.
+You can even turn it into a wine sauce.

 After the fish have been in the pickling liquid for three days, they must be refrigerated for one additional day.